gerbera/gerbera/doc/supported-devices.rst

 -  S-52
 -  ASD-3N
 -  RCD-N9
--  HEOS Multiroom, all devices with buildin HEOS by Denon or Marantz
+-  HEOS Multiroom, all devices with buildin HEOS by Denon or Marantz (set ``searchable-container-flag="yes"`` in ``upnp``-section to avoid duplicate entries in HEOS app while browsing your library)

 D-Link
 ~~~~~~